YasserDbeis/TyroCode/README.md

 # TyroCode

-## More coding, less tooling.

----

-A text-editor optimized for begineers.
+## A text editor built for beginners.

-Designed and programmed by Yasser Dbeis (GitHub: @YasserDbeis)